The application period for the Fall 2020 intake is now open (as of October 21st, 2019), and will close on January 20th, 2020.

 - Contact information of three referees, at least two of which must be from university faculty members.
 Your referees will receive an e-mail link via SFU's online application system.
 Letters uploaded to the system must be on official university letterhead and must contain your referees' contact information.

 - A copy of transcripts from all institutions attended.
+Do not mail a hard copy of your transcript at this time.
 (You will be required to send official transcripts by mail only if admitted.)

 It is not possible to acknowledge receipt of applications and supporting documents.